Hubert Chevis

 Hubert George "Hugh" Chevis (21 September 1902 – 21 June 1931) was a lieutenant in the Royal Artillery of the British Army who died of strychnine poisoning in June 1931 after eating contaminated partridge.

-The youngest son of Sir William and Amy Florence, Lady Chevis, née Dannenberg, Hubert Chevis was born at Rawal Pindi, India.
+The youngest son of Sir William and Amy Florence, Lady Chevis, née Dannenberg, Hubert Chevis was born at Rawalpindi, India.
 The first years of his life were spent in India.
 He later attended Charterhouse School in Surrey.
-Chevis graduated from the Royal Military Academy as a 2nd Lieutenant on 29 August 1923.
+Chevis graduated from the Royal Military Academy at Woolwich as a second lieutenant on 29 August 1923.

 At the time of his death in 1931 Chevis was an instructor at the Aldershot Training Camp in Hampshire, and had been married for approximately six months to Frances (née Rollason), an extremely wealthy 29-year-old heiress.
 Chevis was her second husband, the first having been Major George Jackson, a veterinarian.